FHArchive/StegStash/README.md

   Use similar characters to hide data.
 - soundlsb

-  Use LSB steganography to encode data into a range or sound formats.
+  Use LSB steganography to encode and optionally encrypt and set up a mapping for data.
 - fileappend

   Append data to various file formats